 Verification of Legal Identity for Adults Verification of Legal Identity for Children

-identification card Certified school records

-• U.S. military discharge (DD 214)

 Current U.S. passport

 Current employer identification card

 If a document submitted by a family is illegible for any reason or otherwise questionable, more than one of these documents may be required.